dotenv-org/dotenv-org.github.io/docs/integrations/vercel/nextjs.md

 Learn how to make Vercel, NextJS, and Dotenv Vault work together.
 This tutorial assumes you have already created a `.env` file and [synced it](/docs/tutorials/sync).

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-vercel-nextjs).

 ## 1. Install dotenv-vault-core

 Install [dotenv-vault-core](https://github.com/dotenv-org/dotenv-vault-core).